(30 ILCS 575/5)

 (2) The Council's authority and responsibility shall be to:

 (a) Devise a certification procedure to assure that

-businesses taking advantage of this Act are legitimately classified as businesses owned by minorities, females, or persons with disabilities.
+businesses taking advantage of this Act are legitimately classified as businesses owned by minorities, women, or persons with disabilities.

 (b) Maintain a list of all businesses legitimately

-classified as businesses owned by minorities, females, or persons with disabilities to provide to State agencies and public institutions of higher education.
+classified as businesses owned by minorities, women, or persons with disabilities to provide to State agencies and public institutions of higher education.

 (c) Review rules and regulations for the

-implementation of the program for businesses owned by minorities, females, and persons with disabilities.
+implementation of the program for businesses owned by minorities, women, and persons with disabilities.

 (d) Review compliance plans submitted by each State

 agency and public institutions of higher education pursuant to this Act.